Shopify/quilt/packages/ast-utilities/README.md

 console.log(result); // <Foo someProp={someValue} />
 ```

-### `addImportSpecifier()`
+#### `addImportSpecifier(importSource, newSpecifier)`

-This transform will add an import specifier to an existing import statement, or create a new import statement with the given specifier if it does not already exist.
+Adds an import specifier, or collection of specifiers, to an existing import statement, or create a new import statement with the given specifier if it does not already exist.

 ```tsx
 const initial = `import {foo} from './bar'`;